-For any business to be successful, it needs efficient and productive employees.
+For any business, Employee Performance is the key to success.
 Every individual employee must work toward the company’s vision and mission.
-There is no overarching mantra about employee performance - it is all about how businesses manage, upskill, and motivate their employees.
+There is no overarching mantra about employee performance – it is all about how businesses manage, upskill, and motivate their employees.

 Many companies struggle to answer questions such as:

-Let’s discuss the primary factors that companies should emphasize to improve employee performance.
+Let’s discuss the three primary factors that companies should emphasize to improve employee performance.

 1. Training and Development